This article was written by the staff of Boarding Schools in the USA.

 For example, students who are comfortable with their English may participate in the Public School Program at Educational Consortium Institute (ECI) in California.
 They enroll for a semester or a year at a local public high school and live with a host family.

-in Georgia, life is centered on a English “house” system unique among U.S. boarding schools.
+At Darlington School in Georgia, life is centered on an English “house” system unique among U.S. boarding schools.
 Most teachers live on campus in residential Houses with their students.
 They form relationships with one another that last a lifetime.
 All teachers and boarding and day students in the Upper School are members of one of the six Houses.

 Service Learning and Life Experience